binoyPeries/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice-oauth2.md

 ```

 !!! note
-    The required header for API authentication is configurable by the API provider and may differ from Authorization.
+    The name of the Authorization header may vary depending on the API provider’s configuration.
+Always refer to the API’s Swagger (OpenAPI) definition for the correct header format.